Havask/Achive-Mobile-Application/README.md

 ## Reflection

-This was a 4 month long project built and developed in collaberation with a startup incubator norrinova.
-Project goals included using technologies learned up until this point and familiarizing myself with both backend and frontend development.
+This project was a collaborative effort between me and a startup incubator called Norrinova.
+The project involved learning about app development and also about startups.
+The goals of the project included using the technologies I had learned up until that point in my studies, as well as gaining experience with both backend and frontend development.

+Working with a startup incubator like Norrinova was a great way to gain practical experience and learn new skills.
+Incubators often provide resources, mentorship, and support to help entrepreneurs and startups develop their ideas and grow their businesses.
+This project may have given me the opportunity to work with other team members, develop my problem-solving and collaboration skills, and learn more about the process of creating and launching a startup.
+Overall, it was valuable and exciting learning experience.